 - A. Prohibited species.
 Taking or possessing any of the following shark species is prohibited: Sandbar, Silky, Sand tiger, Bigeye sand tiger, Whale, Basking, White, Dusky, Bignose, Galapagos, Night, Reef, Narrowtooth, Caribbean sharpnose, Smalltail, Atlantic angel, Longfin mako, Bigeye thresher, Sharpnose sevengill, Bluntnose sixgill, and Bigeye sixgill. - B. Landings requirements: No person fishing recreationally shall possess or land sharks that do not have heads, tails, and fins attached naturally to the carcass.
 Sharks may be gutted and bled by making an incision at the base of the caudal peduncle provided the tail is not removed.
-No person fishing recreationally shall fillet a shark at sea or otherwise cut a shark into pieces at sea.

-C. Minimum size:
+No person fishing recreationally shall fillet a shark at sea or otherwise cut a shark into pieces at sea. - C. Minimum size:

-- 1. Smooth Dogfish, Atlantic sharpnose, Finetooth, Blacknose, and Bonnethead shark: No minimum size. - 2.
-Tiger, Blacktip, Spinner, Bull, Lemon, Nurse, Shortfin mako, Porbeagle, Common thresher, Oceanic whitetip, and Blue shark: Minimum fork length is 54 inches. - 3.
-Scalloped hammerhead, Smooth hammerhead, and Great hammerhead shark: Minimum fork length is 78 inches.

-D. Shore-based possession limits:

-- 1. One (1) shark per person per calendar day, with one additional bonnethead and one (1) additional Atlantic sharpnose shark per person per calendar day. - Smoothhound sharks: Unlimited.

-E. Vessel-based possession limits:

-- One (1) shark per vessel per calendar day, or per trip per calendar day, whichever is less, regardless of the number of people on board the vessel, with one (1) additional bonnethead and one additional Atlantic sharpnose shark per vessel per calendar day, or per trip per calendar day, whichever is less. - 2.
+- Smooth Dogfish, Atlantic sharpnose, Finetooth, Blacknose, and Bonnethead shark: No minimum size. - Tiger, Blacktip, Spinner, Bull, Lemon, Nurse, Shortfin make, Porbeagle, Common thresher, Oceanic whitetip, and Blue shark: Minimum fork length is 54 inches. - 3.
+Scalloped hammerhead, Smooth hammerhead, and Great hammerhead shark: Minimum fork length is 78 inches. - 4.
+Shortfin Mako: Minimum fork length is 83 inches. - D. Shore-based possession limits: - One (1) shark per person per calendar day, with one additional bonnethead and one (1) additional Atlantic sharpnose shark per person per calendar day. - Smoothhound sharks: Unlimited. - E. Vessel-based possession limits: - One (1) shark per vessel per calendar day, or per trip per calendar day, whichever is less, regardless of the number of people on board the vessel, with one (1) additional bonnethead and one additional Atlantic sharpnose shark per vessel per calendar day, or per trip per calendar day, whichever is less. - 2.
 Smoothhound sharks: Unlimited. - 3.
-Sharks that are transported by vessel are considered "boat assisted" and "vessel-based" regardless of how or where they were caught.

-F. Authorized gear: No person fishing recreationally shall take sharks by any method other than rod and reel or handline.
-Handlines are defined as a mainline to which no more than two gangions or hooks are attached; retrieved by hand, not by mechanical means; and attached to, or in contact with, a vessel.
+Sharks that are transported by vessel are considered "boat assisted" and "vessel-based" regardless of how or where they were caught. - F. Authorized gear: No person fishing recreationally shall take sharks by any method other than rod and reel or handline.
+Handlines are defined as a mainline to which no more than two gangions or hooks are attached; retrieved by hand, not by mechanical means; and attached to, or in contact with, a vessel. - 1.
+Any vessel using Rod and Reel, must adhere to the following: - a.
+Use corrodible circle hooks, which are defined as non-offset hooks with the point turned perpendicularly back to the shanks; and - b.
+Maximize gear removal, as safely as possible, when releasing sharks.